btozer/gmg/README.md

     alias gmg='python ~/anaconda/lib/python3/site-packages/gmg/gmg.py'

+NB. for MAC OS users you may nned to invoke pythonw instead of python if you receive the message:

+    This program needs access to the screen.
+Please run with a Framework build of python, and only when you are logged in on the main display of your Mac.

+i.e.

+    alias gmg='pythonw ~/anaconda/lib/python3/site-packages/gmg/gmg.py'

 Then (it required) add the executable directory to your $PATH variable by repeating the progess, e.g.:

     export $PATH=$PATH:~/anaconda/lib/python3/site-packages/gmg/